Cherreads

 Chapter 1 - Chapter 1: Beneath the Great Tree

-And then, through the chaos, his eyes were drawn upward.
+Then, through the swirling chaos, his gaze was drawn upward.

 And in that instant—